mobify/mobify-code-style/javascript/README.md

 ##Calling array methods on array-like objects

-Use functions on Array.prototype for array-like objects. (eg. 'arguments' is not an array, but is array-like).
+You can use functions from `Array.prototype` on array-like objects. (eg. 'arguments' is not an array, but is array-like).

 ###Prefer using methods from `[]` over `Array.prototype`